surgiie/console/README.md

     public function requirements()
     {
         return [
-            'docker', //default for a string value checks if 'docker' is in $PATH with `which docker` "requireSomethingOrFail", //unless the method exists on the class, it will call that instead function () { // can use callback that returns an error string
+            'docker', //default for a string value checks if 'docker' is in $PATH with `which <value>` "requireSomethingOrFail", //unless the method exists on the class, it will call that instead function () { // can use callback that returns an error string
                 $process = new Process(['docker', 'info']);